Ohiopyle State Park: Trails

-Ohiopyle State Park is connected end-to-end by the Youghiogheny River Trail South section of the Great Allegheny Passage, part of a 318-mile system (512 km) of off-road long-distance trails for hiking and biking between Pittsburgh, Pennsylvania and Washington, D.C.
+Ohiopyle State Park is connected end-to-end by the Youghiogheny River Trail South section of the Great Allegheny Passage, part of a 318-mile (512 km) system of off-road long-distance trails for hiking and biking between Pittsburgh, Pennsylvania, and Washington, D.C.

-This rail-trail parallels the rapids from Ramcat to the Bruner Run take-out on either end of the park, and crosses over the "Loop" near the falls at Ohiopyle on a high trestle.
+This rail-trail parallels the rapids from Ramcat to the Bruner Run take-out on either end of the park and crosses over the "Loop" near the falls at Ohiopyle on a high trestle.
 The trail system connects to a wide network of rustic hiking and equestrian trails, including the Appalachian Trail in Maryland.
-A network of hiking trails exist within the park itself.
+A network of hiking trails exists within the park itself.
 The Laurel Highlands Hiking Trail, part of the larger Potomac Heritage National Scenic Trail, has its southern terminus at Ohiopyle State Park.